pu2clr/SI4735/examples/SI47XX_KITS/AliExpress/README.md

 # Firmware Update via Desktop Arduino IDE

+* The final code (HEX file) is about 2.5K smaller than the previous one (now  you have more memory to add new features)
+* Band, Volume, Step, Bandwidth AGC/Attenuation are now controlled by encoder
+* __"Band -:  and "Vol -"__ buttons are free to implement new features.
+They have no function for while.
+* All the previous status of the receiver can be rescued when you turn it on (including SSB mode, bandwidth, volume, frequency, BFO etc)
+* The bandwidth now is a property of the band (you can use different bandwidth for different bands)
+* Bandwidth control on FM mode (Auto, 110, 84, 60 and 40 kHz)
+* FM/RDS presentation was  improved
+* The seek function was improved (it is more precise on FM mode).
+The seek direction is controlled by the encoder (clockwise or counter-clockwise .
+Press encoder push button for seeking
+* Steps: 1, 5, 9, 10 and 50 kHz;
+* Now you can configure MW band space to 9 or 10 kHz
+* New FM band from 64 to 84 MHz
+* New MW band from 531 to 1701 kHz for Europe, Africa and Asia
+* The frequency on Display is bigger than the previous version
+* Now the bandwidth sequence is ordered by bandwidth values.

 The steps below will guide you to update the firmware of the KIT

 DO NOT TRY IT IF YOU DON'T KNOW WHAT ARE YOU DOING.